nolanlawson/optimize-js/README.md

 Modern JavaScript engines like V8, Chakra, and SpiderMonkey have a heuristic where they pre-parse most functions before doing a full parse.
-The pre-parse step merely checks for syntax errors while avoiding the cost of a full parse (binding variables, JITing, etc.).
+The pre-parse step merely checks for syntax errors while avoiding the cost of a full parse.

 This heuristic is based on the assumption that, on the average web page, most JavaScript functions are never executed or are lazily executed.